simoninireland/epyc/doc/hdf5labnotebook.rst

 Low-level protocol
 ------------------

 The low-level handling of the HDF5 file is performed by a small number of private methods -- never needed directly in client code, but possibly in need of sub-classing for some specialist applications.

 Three methods handle file creation and access.

-.. automethod :: HDF5LabNotebook._create
+.. automethod:: HDF5LabNotebook._create

-.. automethod :: HDF5LabNotebook._open
+.. automethod:: HDF5LabNotebook._open

-.. automethod :: HDF5LabNotebook._close
+.. automethod:: HDF5LabNotebook._close

-Four other methods control notebook-level and result-set-level I/O. These all assume that the file is opened and closed around them, and will fail if not.
+Five other methods control notebook-level and result-set-level I/O. These all assume that the file is opened and closed around them, and will fail if not.

-.. automethod :: HDF5LabNotebook._load
+.. automethod:: HDF5LabNotebook._load

-.. automethod :: HDF5LabNotebook._save
+.. automethod:: HDF5LabNotebook._save

+.. automethod:: HDF5LabNotebook._purge

-.. automethod :: HDF5LabNotebook._read
+.. automethod:: HDF5LabNotebook._read

-.. automethod :: HDF5LabNotebook._write
+.. automethod:: HDF5LabNotebook._write

 There are also two private methods that handle the conversion of ``numpy`` dtypes to the (ever so slightly different) ``h5py`` dtypes.

-.. automethod :: HDF5LabNotebook._HDF5simpledtype
+.. automethod:: HDF5LabNotebook._HDF5simpledtype

-.. automethod :: HDF5LabNotebook._HDF5dtype
+.. automethod:: HDF5LabNotebook._HDF5dtype